 First Class: The candidate shows excellent skills in reasoning, deductive logic and problemsolving.
-He/she demonstrates an excellent knowledge of the material, and is able to use that in unfamiliar contexts.
+They demonstrate an excellent knowledge of the material, and are able to use it in unfamiliar contexts.

 Upper Second Class: The candidate shows good or very-good skills in reasoning, deductive logic and problem-solving.
-He/she demonstrates a good or very good knowledge of much of the material
+They demonstrate a good or very good knowledge of much of the material

 Lower Second Class: The candidate shows adequate basic skills in reasoning, deductive logic and problem-solving.
-He/she demonstrates a sound knowledge of much of the material.
+They demonstrate a sound knowledge of much of the material.